 Come grow with us as we strive to Love God, Love People and Live as His Family.

-Join us Sunday night At our MEDDLER Campus for our Studys
+Join us Sunday nights At our MEDDLER Campus for our Life Enrichment and Deeper Studys

 Our hope is that these studies point the way to victory in your life as a follower of the Christ, as we see the kind of life transforming power that Christ is ready to pour out in our lives as well.
 With the result that we will be moved to grow in our trust relationship with Christ.